olafplacha/MIMUW/README.md

 Technologies used: <b>Python</b> (Numpy, Matplotlib)
 #### Discrete Distribution's Properties
-The project relied on studying proberties of a discrete distribution without a mean and implementing a function that samples from that distribution.
+The project relied on studying properties of a discrete distribution without a mean and implementing a function that samples from that distribution.

 Technologies used: <b>Python</b> (Numpy, Matplotlib)
 #### Monte Carlo Estimation